Overview, Routes Description, and Getting There

 Routes at Dr. Needlepoint (Upstream to Downstream End; * denotes a route considered an area classic; routes in bold are ones I have done or tried):

-•Maginot Line (5.7)-- Maginot Line marks the downstream end of the named Dr. Needlepoint routes.
+• Maginot Line (5.7)-- Stiff finish.
+Maginot Line marks the downstream end of the named Dr. Needlepoint routes.
 It is just around the corner (downstream) from the Needlepoint Corner group.
-A scramble for 15-20 yards downstream (very difficult or impossible to do in when water levels are not very low) gets you to the Degree 101 crag.
+A scramble for 15-20 yards downstream (very difficult or impossible to when water levels are not very low) gets you to the Degree 101 crag.

 Some notes about climbing at Great Falls: Most people toprope the routes, but the ratings are based on lead conditions, so topropers may think some routes are easier than their ratings suggest.